Editor’s Update: March 2020

 For a substantial amount of years, my “nails” were teeny, tiny, sad nubs of weak keratin.
 I had no whites on the tips whatsoever and had bitten down so far that most people assumed it was painful.

-Everyone (friends, family, AND strangers – UGH) told me to grow out my nails, but I just couldn’t.
+Friends, family, AND strangers would randomly stop and say to me, “You should stop biting your nails”, but I just couldn’t.
 Not to mention, once they did start to grow a bit, my nails would immediately break or tear, prompting me to bite the rest to nubs all over again.

 With the methods below, I was able to quit my decade-long nail-biting habit AND grow my nails to a point where they are long, strong, and healthy.